 –

-Software Engineer and Team Leader at Spark IT
+Software Engineer and Team Lead at Spark IT

 Techs: